 - No. A joint BD/IA firm has one shared Flex-Funding account and Web CRD/IARD deducts transactions for BD and IA registration requests from that one account.
 Transactions through Web CRD or IARD can be easily identified in the Activity Details and Fees tabs.
 Funds deposited to the shared Flex-Funding Account will be available for all filings made.

 - 13. Where can I find a detailed monthly accounting report?

 - Click the drop down in the "Activity for" section and select "Last Month" or "Custom Date Range"

 - Click Export, and the account details will export into a csv file.

 Firms can request the Account Activity Report from the available reports in Web CRD and retrieve financial activity for up to the previous 13 months.
 This information is available as a report or a download.
-For additional information on reports available through Web CRD, refer to the Web CRD Reports Quick Reference Guide or the instructions on How to Download a Report page.
+For additional information on reports available through Web CRD, refer to the How to Download a Report page.

 - 14. How can I find specific charges related to an individual associated with my firm?

 - To find specific charges related to an individual, entitled users can: